 Please do this on or after 3 April 2023.
 Do not report this change beforehand as your claim may not be updated.

 If you claim Housing Benefit

-You must report this change to your local council by providing a copy of this letter to the Housing Benefit department.
+You must report this change to your local council by providing a copy of your rent increase letter to the Housing Benefit department.

 Will the cost of my service charge change too?

 For most customers, your service charge amount will change in July and will also show an increase.
 You will get at least four weeks’ notice of the change.

 Former One Housing and Guinness Partnership customers will receive their service charge notification at the same time as their rent letters in March.

 What if I have difficulty paying my rent?

 We know this is a difficult time for many people and you may be having financial problems.
 If you’re struggling to pay your rent, contact us immediately on 0300 303 1010.